Consumers Influence In Responsible Production

 Oh, do you also use toilet paper, I guess?
 Who Gives a Crap is a brand that is committed to building toilets around the world while saving thousands of liters of water, barrels of oil, greenhouse gas emissions as well as fresh trees to be cut from our forests.

-IN THE PHOTO: INFO-GRAPHIC OF “WHO GIVES A CRAP” IMPACT PHOTO CREDIT: OURGOODBRANDS
+INFO-GRAPHIC OF “WHO GIVES A CRAP” IMPACT PHOTO CREDIT: OURGOODBRANDSIN THE PHOTO:

 If you don’t know where to start, check out aligned lifestyles such as Zero Waste or Minimalism, and take what is feasible for you.
 You don’t need to do it all at once because, again, every single step matters and building long-lasting habits takes time.